westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Offenses relating to DUIs,

-• Driving with revoked or suspended license
+• Driving with a revoked or suspended license

-• Offenses committed by drivers holding a commercial driver’s license or any offense that violates Uniform Commercial Driver’s License Act;
+• Offenses committed by drivers holding a commercial driver’s license or any offense that violates the Uniform Commercial Driver’s License Act;

 FILING THE PETITION FOR EXPUNGEMENT

 Petitions for expungement must be filed in the circuit court that initially handled the case.
 The West Virginia Judiciary Website provides self-help expungement forms with instructions.
-The petitioner is required to fill out the appropriate forms, provide documentation of the charges, conviction, and completion of the sentence.
+The petitioner is required to fill out the appropriate forms, and provide documentation of the charges, conviction, and completion of the sentence.

-If the case to be expunged was dismissed due to a history of mental illness or substance use, the petitioner will be required to provide documentation of medical history and successful compliance with an approved recovery and counseling program.
+If the case to be expunged was dismissed due to a history of mental illness or substance use, the petitioner may be required to provide documentation of medical history and successful compliance with an approved recovery and counseling program.

 • The prosecuting attorney of the county of conviction;